-Dermo disease caused by the parasite Perkinsus marinus, infected oysters on 93% of the Disease Bars (Table 3).
-The annual mean infection prevalence in oysters sampled on all Disease Bars was 59%, a 55% increase over 2011 but substantially below the record-high 2002 mean prevalence of 94%, ranking 2012 in the second-lowest statistical grouping for prevalence (Figure 5).
-Nine out of the past ten years have had dermo disease prevalences below the 23-yr average.
+Dermo disease caused by the parasite Perkinsus marinus, infected oysters on 98% of the Disease Bars (Table 3).
+The overall mean infection prevalence in oysters sampled on the Disease Bars was 57%, a slight decrease from 2012 and substantially below the record-high 2002 mean prevalence of 94%, ranking 2013 in the second lowest statistical grouping for prevalence (Figure 5).
+Ten of the past eleven years have had dermo disease prevalences below the 24-yr average.